jawuku/dotfiles/Revised_Debian10_Setup.md

 thunar (or pcmanfm or doublecmd-gtk) also consider ranger, a command line alternative

-sakura (or lxterminal)
+xfce4-terminal (or sakura, lxterminal)

-shotwell (or viewnior, gpicview, geeqie, ristretto, qiv) consider fim for framebuffer use.
+mirage (or shotwell, viewnior, gpicview, geeqie, ristretto, qiv) consider fim for framebuffer use.

 imagemagick